blocknative/web3-onboard/packages/vue/README.md

 ```

 ### `connectWallet`
-Function to open the onboard modal and connect a modal.
+Function to open the onboard modal and connect to a wallet provider.
 For reference check out the [connecting a wallet for `@web3-onboard/core`](../core/README.md#connecting-a-wallet)

 ### Example usage
 ```vue